shifaaakhtar/Airline-Passenger-Satisfaction-Analysis/README.md

 - Compared average service ratings between satisfaction groups

 ### Delayed but Satisfied Passengers
-A focused analysis was conducted on passengers experiencing delays greater than 100 minutes to understand why some customers still reported satisfaction.
+While long delays are generally associated with dissatisfaction, some passengers remained satisfied.
+This analysis explores the service areas that may have contributed to their positive experience.

  <img src="Top_Services_Rated_by_Delayed_Passengers.png" width="500">

  **Insight:**
 Despite experiencing delays exceeding 100 minutes, higher ratings for seat comfort, inflight service, leg room service and baggage handling were observed among satisfied passengers.
-These service areas may contribute to maintaining satisfaction during significant delays.
+This suggests that delvering a positive onboard experience may help airlines mitigate the negative effects of significant delays on overall customer satisfaction.

 ## Key Insights